 Companies also face unexpected workforce costs (like when staff helps with translations) and IT expenses.

 We offer a fully turn-key website translation solution, and an integrated approach for localizing omnichannel content.
-This saves you the time, money and energy you need to focus on your flagship market.
+This saves you the time, money and energy you need to focus on your origin market.

 Customers in global markets expect to be served in their preferred languages.
-Meet their needs with localized websites that drive your international growth.
+Meet their needs with a localized customer experience that drives your international growth.
 Learn more about the challenges—and the opportunities:

 MotionPoint offers resources with insights on the complications, challenges and costs of website translation.
 Here’s one of them.